-The highest freezing temperature for detecting INPs at NSA was $-10.4\,^{\circ}$ C based on the original data acquisition time resolution.
-The PINE-03 system has a temperature uncertainty of \pm 1.5 °C. The total effective sampling volume is a combination of the chamber size, the number of sampling cycles that are averaged, and the pressure to which the chamber is filled.
-A detection limit of PINE-03 is $0.2\,\mathrm{L^{-1}}$ for individual expansion, which corresponds to a single INP detection per air volume assessed in a single expansion (\approx 3.4 L on average), and $0.02\,\mathrm{L^{-1}}$ on a 6-hour time average basis, allowing summed air volume assessment specific to the ExINP-NSA conditions.
-With this detection limit, a temperature-dependent Poisson error analysis was carried out in the field, which verified the statistical validity of the PINE-03 data below $-16\,^{\circ}$ C (see SI Sect.
+The highest freezing temperature for detecting INPs at NSA was -10.4 °C, based on the original data acquisition time resolution.
+The PINE-03 system has a temperature uncertainty of ± 1.5 °C. The total effective sampling volume is a combination of the chamber size, the number of sampling cycles that are averaged, and the pressure to which the chamber is filled.
+A detection limit of PINE-03 is $0.2 L^{-1}$ for individual expansion, which corresponds to a single INP detection per air volume assessed in a single expansion ($\approx 3.4 L$ on average), and $0.02 L^{-1}$ on a 6 h time average basis, allowing summed air volume assessment specific to the ExINP-NSA conditions.
+With this detection limit, a temperaturedependent Poisson error analysis was carried out in the field, which verified the statistical validity of the PINE-03 data below $-16 \,^{\circ}$ C (see Sect.
 S2).
 Nonetheless, due to this upper temperature limit, we note that observed INPs do not necessarily represent INPs in near-surface clouds.
-Further details of the working principle of the PINE-03 system, as well as its calibration protocol and data, can be found in Möhler et al. (2021) and Wilbourn et al. (2024).
+Further details of the working principle of the PINE-03 system, together with its calibration protocol and data, can be found in Möhler et al. (2021) and Wilbourn et al. (2024).